ND-HowardGroup/Application-Specific-Super-resolution/README.md

 ![](Results/main_results/Fig9_main.jpg)

-# Ablation study of the trained ML model
+# Ablation study of the trained ML model (using BPAE dataset only)
 1. MSE loss of different denseED configurations (varied number of layers in each denseED block by keeping same number of dense blocks for the whole experiment)
 ![](Results/Ablation_files/diff_models.jpg)
 2. Appendix using different hyper-paramaeters (includes different losses, activation, learning rate, combination of losses, training dataset size..etc)